 4. Pick Your Battles

 Remember this advice: keep the peace, don’t make it.
 That means you have to learn to pick your battles.
 Just because you can stand up for yourself, doesn’t necessarily mean it’s appropriate.
 You have to weigh the possible consequences of standing up for yourself.
 Of course, if it is something major you should hold the line in the sand, but if it’s something you can let go to keep the peace, then let it go and fight another day.

 Another example is with your spouse or close family member.
-You may be faced with a situation when it is better to bend on your boundaries, than keeping them and causing hurt feelings and pain.
+You may be faced with a situation when it is better to bend your boundaries than keep them and cause hurt feelings and pain.
 This doesn’t mean you should bend in every case with a particular boundary, but sometimes it is better to let it go depending on the timing and situation.
 Pick your battles.

 5. Stand Up For Yourself By Saying “No” More

 Saying “yes” all the time and people pleasing will do nothing but cause stress, anxiety, and frustration.
 Stand up for yourself by saying “no” more often.
 If you feel uncomfortable telling others “no” because you are afraid they may think less of you, or you are afraid of disappointing others, you must learn to overcome this.
 You will not be able to stand up for yourself if you cannot say “no.” Start small and build up from there.
 Say “no” when someone asks you to do a small favor.
 Once you get comfortable turning others down for smaller things, you can build on it.